AshFoster/foodie-favourites/README.md

       - As a Site User I can view a list of restaurant posts so that I can select one to view
       - As a Site User I can view a paginated list of restaurant posts so that I can easily select a post to view
       - As a Site User I can filter the available restaurant posts so that I can see posts which are more specified to my needs
+      - As a Site User I can type keywords into a search bar so that I can find restaurant posts with titles that contain the keywords that I typed
       - As a Site User I can click on a restaurant post so that I can view the post in its entirety
       - As a Site User I can view the number of times a restaurant post has been favourited so that I can I can see which are the most popular
       - As a Site User I can view comments on an individual restaurant post so that I can I can see what people have had to say about it